 - Evolution of galaxies

 - Studies of star and planet formation and the (dense) interstellar medium

-Our approach is to tackle a few key science issues on a broad front with observations and novel instruments across the entire infrared, submillimeter, and millimeter wavelength band (1µm to a few mm).
-In many cases we have aimed for a detailed physical understanding of a few representative sources, rather than a statistical approach.
-For this purpose, spectroscopy and high resolution imaging and imaging spectroscopy have been our main tools.
+Our approach is to tackle a few key science issues on a broad front with observations and novel instruments across the entire infrared, submillimeter, and millimeter wavelength band (1 µm to a few mm).
+In many cases, we have aimed for a detailed physical understanding of a few representative sources, rather than a statistical approach.
+For this purpose, spectroscopy, high-resolution imaging, and imaging spectroscopy have been our main tools.
 We are an experimental physics group that works in a team and applies a key project approach.

 Of course, much of this research would be impossible without instruments built in-house by the group's project teams for observations on ground-based, airborne, and space-based telescopes.